What is nuclear energy and how does it fit into the UK's energy mix?

 What is the cost of disposing of nuclear energy?

-The cost of disposing of nuclear waste in the UK is large and depends on various factors, including the type of waste, the disposal method, and the long-term management of disposal sites.
+The cost of disposing of nuclear waste in the UK is high and depends on various factors, including the type of waste, the disposal method, and the long-term management of disposal sites.

 How safe is nuclear energy?

-When we think about nuclear energy, safety can often be a touchy subject - but there isn't a need to worry.
-Due to the nature of how nuclear energy is handled and how well the industry is regulated, the plants are designed with a plethora of safety features, ensuring that everything runs smoothly and securely.
+When we think about nuclear energy, safety can often be a touchy subject, but there is no need to worry.
+Due to the nature of how nuclear energy is handled and how well the industry is regulated, the plants are designed with many safety features, ensuring that everything runs smoothly and securely.

 Regular check-ups and maintenance, like routine plant health checks, ensure they are in top-notch condition.
 While there have been a few incidents in the past, they have paved the way for learning and improvement, leading to even safer nuclear technology today.